barryclark/jekyll-now/_posts/2016-5-14-Add-Tab-to-Navigation-Menu.md

 - GitHub
 published: true
 ---

-123
-I start to blog using Jekyll that hosted in GitHub.
+I am using Jekyll that hosted in GitHub for blogging.
 I immediately love Jekyll as soon as I created my first blog with it.
 It is so simple yet provide pretty much most of the features I need for technical project blogging.
 But as I moved further I found that GitHub disable plugin when creating blog with Jekyll.